dovecot/documentation/source/developer_manual/design/ostreams.rst

 -  failure-at: Insert a failure at the specified offset.
 This can be useful for testing.

--  lib-mail/ostream-dot: Write SMTP-style DATA input where the output ends with an empty "." line.

 -  lib-dcrypt/encrypt: Write encrypted data.

+-  wrapper: Can be used to implement other ostreams where data can be coming from any form of activity.

--  ``lib-compression/*``: Write zlib/bzlib/lz4/lzma compressed data.
+-  ``lib-compression/*``: Write zlib/bzlib/lz4/zstd compressed data.

+There are also various other less generic ostreams.

 A typical life cycle for an ostream can look like: